Child Performance Licence/Chaperone Licence

 Performance licences are subject to legislation – The Children (Performance & Activities) (Wales) Regulations 2015

 This legislation requires that all children, from babies until they cease to be of compulsory school age, be licensed by the Local Education Authority in which they live, to take part in a performance.

-Further information in respect of Performance Licences is contained within the document ‘Keeping Young Performers Safe', below.
+Further information in respect of Performance Licences can be found on the Welsh Government website.

 Body of Persons Approval (BOPA)